 Learning the difference between CV vs resume has become fundamental, especially when you are looking to apply for open positions in an organization.
 Normally, companies ask candidates for a CV or resume based on their company value and structure.
 Your efforts to get the right job opportunity might be in vain if you do not know the basic details that the companies have asked for.
-Hence, today we will discuss the differences between CVs vs resumes.
+Hence, today, we will discuss the differences between CVs and resumes.

 CV or resumes are the primary and basic requirement of an organization when you are applying for a position.
 They are the best way to represent yourself, your skills, and your experiences.
 Though CV and resume serve the same purpose, they have some key differences in their structure and appearance.
-Today we are going to explore them all.
+Today we are going to explore them all.Â

-What Does CV & Resume Stand For?
+What Does CV & Resume Stand For?Â

-Before learning about the key differences between Cv vs resume, let’s find out what they stand for.
+Before learning about the key differences between Cv vs resume, let’s find out what they stand for.Â

 CV: A CV(Curriculum Vitae) is a detailed and comprehensive document that describes the course of your academic and professional accomplishments.
 It’s usually formatted in chronological order and starts with your educational experience.
 While there is no length requirement on a CV, most range from three to ten pages though some might be even longer.
 Generally, the more experience you have, the longer your CV will be.

 Resume: A resume summarizes your work experience, education, and qualifications.
 This word originates from the French word résumé, which means ‘abstract’ or ‘summary’.
 When writing a resume, you emphasize only the skills and experiences that are relevant to the job you are applying for.
-When writing your resume, it is important to highlight specific contributions you’ve made to previous jobs and how your diverse skills can help you land the job you want.
+When writing your resume, it is important to highlight specific contributions you’ve made to previous jobs and how your diverse skills can help you land the job you want.Â

 5+ Key Differences Between CV Vs Resume